How did F Perkins become the largest manufacturer of diesel engines in the world?

 Moreland & Son of Gloucester, manufacturer of England’s Glory matches, was acquired in 1913.

-A factory was opened in Glasgow in 1921.
-It originated the Scottish Bluebell matchstick brand.
+A factory was established in Glasgow from 1921.
+The Scottish Bluebell matchstick brand was introduced.

-By 1922 the company had an authorised share capital of £2 million.
-The firm owned, or had large stakes in, factories in Australia, New Zealand, Canada, South Africa and South America.
+Bryant & May had an authorised share capital of £2 million by 1922.
+The company owned, or had large stakes in, factories in Australia, New Zealand, Canada, South Africa and South America.

-In 1927 Bryant & May merged with the British subsidiary of the Swedish Match Company to form the British Match Corporation.
+Bryant & May merged with the British subsidiary of the Swedish Match Company to form the British Match Corporation in 1927.
 The company had a nominal capital of £6 million.
-Swedish Match held a stake of approximately one third in British Match.
+Swedish Match held a stake of approximately one third of British Match.

-British Match produced 45 billion matches in 1934, and employed 1,000 people.
+British Match employed 1,000 people and produced 45 billion matches in 1934.
 British Match was the 35th largest company in Britain, with a market value of £8.1 million by 1935.

-In 1979-80 the marketing and administration departments at Bow were transferred to the Wilkinson Sword headquarters at High Wycombe.
+The marketing and administration departments at Bow were transferred to the Wilkinson Sword headquarters at High Wycombe in 1980.

-Allegheny acquired the entirety of Wilkinson Match in 1980.
+Allegheny acquired full control of Wilkinson Match in 1980.